What is Invalid Traffic?

 A real, human user completes the online form fields they see visible on a website or landing page, such as their name and email address.
 However, a “honeypot” creates an additional invisible field.
 Bots complete this field because they are only can see the raw HTML on the page.
 Marketers can then easily see which leads completed the ‘hidden’ field and immediately attribute those sources to a robot and block them from future ad campaigns.

 See this example of a “honeypot:” (also, read are full guide to “How a honeypot works“)

 Sophisticated invalid traffic (SIVT) is more difficult to detect.
-Due to its sophisticated nature, it’s far too advanced for most advertisers and agencies to combat on their own.
+Due to its complex nature, it’s far too advanced for most advertisers and agencies to combat on their own.
 Using software that’s just as sophisticated as the fraudulent software is the only way to effectively reduce ad fraud and protect your ad spend from significant losses.

 Fraud Blocker employs advanced, proprietary algorithms to detect malicious practices and reduce non-human ad traffic.
-This US-based fraud prevention service improves the quality of your leads, increases your ROAS, and saves you payroll hours by automatically blocking invalid traffic sources.
+Our US-based fraud prevention service improves the quality of your leads, increases your ROAS, and saves you payroll hours by automatically blocking invalid traffic sources.